-It’s never a strange time to discuss tires, and if you’re going to need new ones soon, there are a few things you need to keep in mind.
+It’s never a strange time to discuss winter tires Vs. all season tires and if you’re going to need new ones soon, there are a few things you need to keep in mind.
 The main consideration, of course, would be the climate in your area.
-Even if you don’t experience much rain but regularly encounter cold temperatures, all-season tires could be the better option.
+Even if you don’t experience much rain but regularly encounter cold temperatures, all season tires could be the better option.

 In this blog, we help you understand the difference between winter tires vs. all-season tires so that you could make a more informed tire purchase for your vehicle.